List of Welsh statutory instruments, 2001

-This is an incomplete list of Statutory Instruments of the Welsh Assembly made in 2001.
-Statutory Instruments made by the Assembly are numbered in the main United Kingdom series with their own sub-series.
-The Welsh language has official equal status with the English language in Wales so every Statutory Instrument made by the Assembly is officially published in both English and Welsh.
+This is an incomplete list of Welsh statutory instruments made in 2001.
+Statutory instruments made by the Assembly are numbered in the main United Kingdom series with their own sub-series.
+The Welsh language has official equal status with the English language in Wales, so every statutory instrument made by the Assembly is officially published in both English and Welsh.
 Only the titles of the English-language version are reproduced here.
-The Statutory Instruments are secondary legislation, deriving their power from the Acts of Parliament establishing and transferring functions and powers to the Welsh Assembly.
+The statutory instruments are secondary legislation, deriving their power from the acts of Parliament establishing and transferring functions and powers to the Welsh Assembly.